nichollsh/AGNI/docs/src/setup.md

     Do not install Julia using your system package manager.
 Install only from julialang.org

 ## Installation
+Follow the steps below in order to setup the code.
 1. Install Julia: `curl -fsSL https://install.julialang.org | sh`
 2. Download AGNI: `git clone https://github.com/nichollsh/AGNI.git`
 3. Change directory: `cd AGNI`